 Community Reinvestment Act Requirements.
 The CRA requires the Bank to have a continuing and affirmative obligation in a safe and sound manner to help meet the credit needs of its entire community, including low- and moderate-income neighborhoods.
 Federal regulators regularly assess the Bank's record of meeting the credit needs of its communities.
 Applications for additional acquisitions would be affected by the evaluation of the Bank's effectiveness in meeting its CRA requirements.
-In April 2018, the Treasury issued a memorandum to the federal banking regulators recommending changes to the CRA's regulations to reduce their complexity and associated burden on banks, and in December 2019, the FDIC and the Office of the Comptroller of the Currency ("OCC") proposed for public comment rules to modernize the agencies' regulations.
+In April 2018, the Treasury issued a memorandum to the federal banking regulators recommending changes to the CRA's regulations to reduce their complexity and associated burden on banks, and in December 2019, the FDIC and the Office of the Comptroller of the Currency ("OCC") proposed for public comment rules to modernize the agencies' regulations under the CRA.
+In September 2020, the Federal Reserve released for public comment its proposed rules to modernize CRA regulations.
 We will continue to evaluate the impact of any changes to the CRA regulations.
 The Bank received a "satisfactory" rating on its most recent CRA examination, which was conducted in April 2020.